More misery for rail passengers as train drivers call overtime ban

 “It’s time for the government and the companies to think again and look for a resolution.”

+A Department for Transport spokesperson said: “The government has played its part to try and end this dispute by facilitating a fair and reasonable pay offer that would see train drivers’ already high salaries increase from an average of £60,000 to £65,000.

+“Union leaders have repeatedly denied members a chance to vote on this generous offer that would give them a chance to end these damaging strikes.
+We once again urge them to do the right thing and put it to their members.”

 A spokesperson for the Rail Delivery Group, said: “Aslef’s leadership continues to disrupt customers’ travel plans.
-They rejected a fair and affordable offer without putting it to their members, which would take average driver base salaries for a four-day week without overtime from £60,000 to nearly £65,000 by the end of 2023 pay awards.
+They rejected a fair and affordable offer without putting it to their members.

 “Train companies will work hard to minimise the impact of the overtime ban, but the impact of Aslef’s action will vary across the 16 train operators so customers are advised to check their travel plans before setting off.